r7-labs/R7.Webmate/README.md

 - Linux (Unix)
 - Windows

-OSX suppport is possible, but not planned.
+OSX suppport is possible, but not tested in any way.

 ## Licenses